Gallic Wars

-The Wars began with conflict over the migration of the Helvetii in 58 BC, which drew in neighboring tribes and the Germanic Suebi.
+The wars began with conflict over the migration of the Helvetii in 58 BC, which drew in neighboring tribes and the Germanic Suebi.
 By 57 BC, Caesar had resolved to conquer all of Gaul.
 He led campaigns in the east, where the Nervii almost defeated him.
 In 56 BC, Caesar defeated the Veneti in a naval battle and took most of northwest Gaul.
 In 55 BC, Caesar sought to boost his public image.
 He undertook first-of-their-kind expeditions across the Rhine and the English Channel.
 Rome hailed Caesar as a hero upon his return from Britain, though he had achieved little beyond landing because his army had been too small.
-The next year, he returned with a proper army and conquered much of Britain.
+The next year, he returned with a larger army and reached much further inland; he extracted tribute from the locals and returned to Gaul.
 Tribes rose up on the continent, and the Romans suffered a humiliating defeat.
 53 BC saw a brutal pacification campaign.
-This failed, and Vercingetorix led a revolt in 52 BC.
+That failed, and Vercingetorix led a revolt in 52 BC.
 Gallic forces won a notable victory at the Battle of Gergovia, but the Romans' indomitable siege works at the Battle of Alesia crushed the Gallic coalition.

-In 51 BC and 50 BC, there was little resistance, and Caesar's troops were mostly mopping up.
+In 51 and 50 BC, there was limited resistance, and Caesar's troops mainly engaged in mop-up operations.
 Gaul was conquered, although it would not become a Roman province until 27 BC, and resistance would continue until as late as 70 AD.
-There is no clear end-date for the war, but the imminent Roman Civil War led to the withdrawal of Caesar's troops in 50 BC.
+There is no precise end date to the war, but the imminent Roman Civil War led to the withdrawal of Caesar's troops in 50 BC.
 Caesar's wild successes in the war had made him wealthy and provided a legendary reputation.
 The Gallic Wars were a key factor in Caesar's ability to win the Civil War and make himself dictator, which culminated in the end of the Roman Republic and the establishment of the Roman Empire.

 Julius Caesar described the Gallic Wars in his book Commentarii de Bello Gallico.
-It is the primary source for the conflict, but modern historians consider it prone to exaggeration.
+It is the primary source for the conflict, but modern historians consider it propaganda and prone to exaggeration.
 Caesar makes impossible claims about the number of Gauls killed (over a million), while claiming almost zero Roman casualties.
 Modern historians believe that Gallic forces were far smaller than the Romans claimed, and that the Romans suffered significant casualties.
-Historian David Henige regards the entire account as clever propaganda meant to boost Caesar's image, and suggests it is of minimal historical accuracy.
 Regardless of the accuracy of the Commentarii, the campaign was still exceptionally brutal.
 Untold numbers of Gauls were killed, enslaved, or mutilated, including large numbers of civilians.